shahendae/Feature-Selection-Method-for-Network-Intrusion-Detection/README.md

 We focuses on feature selection which is the most critical stage in data pre-processing.
 First, we implemented four different feature selection techniques: filtering, wrapper, entropy and granular computing and embedded techniques.

 Link for datasets:
-Canadian Institute for Cybersecurity: https://www.unb.ca/cic/datasets/nsl.html \newLine CICIDS2017 Dataset: https://www.kaggle.com/cicdataset/cicids2017
+Canadian Institute for Cybersecurity: https://www.unb.ca/cic/datasets/nsl.html \n CICIDS2017 Dataset: https://www.kaggle.com/cicdataset/cicids2017